-- (i) planning the framework of your research programme (in the light of the programme structure discussed in section 4); - (ii) advising you about lecture courses, both specialist and broadening (see section 6.1); - (iii) advising you about transferable 'career skills' and more generally about skills-training courses, including those on research techniques (see section 6.2); - (iv) advising you about safety; - (v) advising you about literature sources; - (vi) regularly meeting with you to discuss your work; - (vii) keeping you informed of your progress (both informally and through the formal report submitted to the Graduate Studies Office at the end of each term, taking into account the project management forms submitted at regular intervals to the Department by you (see section 5); - (viii) advising you about the content of written submissions such as your first year progress report, literature review, 2nd year talk, 3rd year poster and your thesis;

-- (ix) advising you about the progression examinations (transfer of status and confirmation of status);

-- (x) offering informal guidance on careers;
+- planning the framework of your research programme (in the light of the programme structure discussed in section 4); - (ii) advising you about lecture courses, both specialist and broadening (see section 6.1); - (iii) advising you about transferable 'career skills' and more generally about skills-training courses, including those on research techniques (see section 6.2); - (iv) advising you about safety; - (v) advising you about literature sources; - (vi) regularly meeting with you to discuss your work; - (vii) keeping you informed of your progress (both informally and through the formal report submitted to the University (GSR) at the end of each term, taking into account the project management forms submitted at regular intervals to the Department by you (see section 5); - (viii) advising you about the content of written submissions such as your first year progress report, literature review, 2nd year talk, 3rd year poster and your thesis; - (ix) advising you about the progression examinations (transfer of status and confirmation of status); - (x) offering informal guidance on careers;

-- (xi) providing pastoral care.
+(xi) providing pastoral care.

 Continuation on the course depends on your satisfactory progress, so you should take very seriously any warnings expressed by your supervisor(s) that you are not working as well as you ought.
 You should also bring to their attention, in good time, any problems that are significantly affecting your progress whether academic or personal, before the situation becomes too serious.
-The University, Department and College carefully monitor the progress you make with your project, and copies of your supervisor(s) reports will be sent to the Director of Graduate Studies and to your College Tutor for Graduates and your College Advisor.
+The University, Department and College carefully monitor the progress you make with your project, and copies of your supervisor(s) reports will be sent to the Director of Graduate Studies (DGS) and to your College Tutor for Graduates and your College Advisor.
+If you have significant concerns, of any kind, do not just tick a box on the GSR report, in addition please arrange to meet the DGS (Dr Adrian Taylor) by making an appointment with his PA, Marion Beckett.
+Remember too that you can meet with Adrian at any time during your DPhil / MSc(Res), not just at the time of the quarterly GSR reports.